dougmoscrop/serverless-plugin-log-subscription/README.md

 `filterPattern` (optional) if specified, it will only forward logs matching this pattern.
 You can do simple token matching, or JSON matching (e.g. `{ $.level >= 30 }` to match a bunyan level)

-`apiGatewayLogs` (optional) if `true` the plugin will configure a log subscription for the API Gateway access and execution log groups.
+`apiGatewayLogs` (optional) if `true` the plugin will configure a subscription filter for the API Gateway access and execution log groups.
 This feature only works if logging is enabled for the API gateway as well.

 ### Examples